(Latin: from vacare, "to empty")

 4. A lack of thought or intelligence: "Shirley had a look of utter vacancy when she was asked what happened yesterday."

-2. Having no occupant; unoccupied: "There were several vacant seats on the train."
+2. Having no occupant or tenant; unoccupied: "There were several vacant seats on the train."

-"By the end of the game, the stadium was almost vacant."3.
-Not in use: "It is a vacant room."
+"By the end of the game, the stadium was almost vacant."

-"People gave a vacant stare at the guys who were arguing with each other on the side of the street."6.
+"People gave vacant stares at the guys who were arguing with each other on the side of the street."5.
 Not occupied by an incumbent, official, or the like.

-7. Free from work, business, activity, etc.: "We have a few vacant hours."
+6. Free from work, business, activity, etc.: "Jack and Jane have a few vacant hours before the next project is started."

-"Since retiring, Marie's father has had a lot of vacant time on his hands."8.
-Devoid or destitute (often followed by of): "He was vacant of human sympathy."
+"Since retiring, Marie's father has had a lot of vacant time on his hands."7.
+Devoid or destitute (often followed by of): "Hank was vacant of human sympathy for the beggar."

 "William, do you know of a vacant apartment in this neighborhood?"